Weekend Trip Chicago Style

-Chicago has the reputation of being a dangerous town, a corrupt city, and even though it is the third largest city in the United States you don’t hear people talking about talking a trip to Chicago like you do New York City or Los Angeles.
+Chicago has the reputation of being a dangerous town, a corrupt city, and a dirty city.
+Even though it is the third largest city in the United States you don’t hear people talking about taking a trip to Chicago like New York City or Los Angeles.

 There is a relaxed atmosphere, almost park like and yes, my son says he feels as though he’s living in a twilight zone when he steps out of his apartment.
 Considering he lived in a Marine Corps barracks in Yuma Arizona the previous three years seeing green and trees is probably a shock to his system.

 At night there is a police presence on the corners and they regularly patrol.
 We parked our car at the hotel and either walked or took the CTA trains everywhere.